mathieuancelin/unique-ids/README.md

 Produce ordered unique IDs (as 64 bits number).

-To run the server, install Play 2.2.2 (http://downloads.typesafe.com/play/2.2.2/play-2.2.2.zip), and use the `play dist` command to generate a binary distribution of the server.
+To run the server, install Play 2.2.2 (http://downloads.typesafe.com/play/2.2.2/play-2.2.2.zip), and use the `play dist` command to generate a binary distribution of the server (will produce a `./target/universal/unique-ids-xxx.zip` file).

 Then unzip it and run `sh ./bin/unique-ids -mem 64`